foreza/kb/readings/books/atomic-habits.md

 9/17/21: Removed the whole "discussion" points thing.
 I feel like it was getting out of hand.
 Fixed formatting and added all the placeholder chapters for where I need to be.
 9/19/21: Been working at this steadily and documenting my highlighted parts.
 9/20/21：First day of work at new job, spent a lot of time prepping food.
 Finally getting around to the reading.
+9/22/21: Had a bookclub meeting - next goal will be 3rd law.
+Also, I'm going to stop tracking progress here, it's silly when I am putting this on a VCS already

 ## The Fundamentals